Myles Garrett shows Browns some love, but says he wants Cowboys to trade up for him in draft

 "They have the No. 1 pick," he said Friday of the Browns.
 "I want to be known as the best."

-According to Houston TV Station FOX 26, Garrett also said Thursday he would love to play for the Browns, who set a franchise record for losses last season and finished 1-15.
+According to Houston TV Station FOX 26 KRIV, Garrett also said Thursday he would love to play for the Browns, who set a franchise record for losses last season and finished 1-15.

 "Definitely," Garrett said in a video by FOX 26.
 "People might say they're this, they're that or I made a comment about cold weather and they kind of put it toward Cleveland.
 It doesn't matter to me.
 I'll play wherever they put me, and it's about your mindset.
 If you go out there with a mindset that you're going to turn things around, you can make that contagious and people start to believe in it, you can turn into a winning program wherever you go."